ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+finding, continual criticism of the con­
+duct of this one and the speech of that
+one, the dress of the other and the
+opinions of t&#x27;other, will make home the
+unhappicst place under the sun.
+If
+you are never pleased with any one,
+no one will be pleased with you.
+And
+if it is known that you are hard to suit,
+few will take pains to suit you.

+How TO MAKE FENCE POSTS LAST
+FOREVER.—A correspondent of the
 Western Rural says—I discovered
 many years ago that wood could be
 made to last, longer than iron, in the